 Trade Promotion Management (TPM)

-Trade promotion management is an important practice as many companies spend 20-23% of revenues on trade promotions, and it is often the first or the second largest expense on an organization’s P&L % of Annual Revenues Spent on Trade Promotions.
+Trade promotion management is an important practice as CPG companies spend between 11% and 27+% of revenues on Trade Promotions, which is often the second largest expense on the P&L, after cost of goods sold.

 What is Trade and How is it Used to Drive the Business?